 IITM Bangalore or India International Travel Mart has organized a 3-day travel and tourism fair at Kanteerava Stadium in Bangalore.
 I had been to another travel and tourism fair about 2 years back.
 Though I am not sure if that was also organized by IITM Bangalore or not.

 Two years back, I really enjoyed spending half a day there.
-Kashmir was the theme state and there was a proper arrangement to showcase the culture of Kashmir, its folk dances and Ghazal singing talent.
-There were stalls by most of the state tourism departments and the officers at the stalls were doing their best to promote their state as a tourist destination.
-In fact this was the first time I saw government officers actually showing a very corporate like behavior.
-I had a chance to speak at length to one of the ITDC directors and he shared a lot of ideas for potential entrepreneurs in travel space.
+Kashmir was the theme state.
+There was a proper arrangement to showcase the culture of Kashmir, its folk dances, and Ghazal singing talent.
+There were stalls by most of the state tourism departments.
+The officers at the stalls were doing their best to promote their state as a tourist destination.
+In fact, this was the first time I saw government officers actually showing a very corporate like behavior.
+I had a chance to speak at length to one of the ITDC directors.
+And he shared a lot of ideas for potential entrepreneurs in travel space.

 This year the fair is at a much smaller scale, crowded by the resorts and tour operators from Kerala.
 There were very few states participating.
 Gujarat being the theme state, had its folk dancers presenting the folk art, but in a very limited space, almost limiting their movements.
-The state tourism departments were missing and those that were present also were represented only by their recently joined local staff, who could do little more than provide you the printed material.
-ITDC was conspicuously missing and KSTDC was also present only as a tour operating company.
+The state tourism departments were missing.
+Those that were present also were represented only by their recently joined local staff, who could do little more than provide you the printed material.
+ITDC was conspicuously missing.
+KSTDC was also present only as a tour operating company.

 Times are getting interesting for us….